How to Design a Carton Flow System Based on Storage Requirements

 Conducting a profiling of your inventory, or a slotting analysis, is one of the most effective ways to determine how many storage locations you require.
 There are three main characteristics you’ll need to identify to design an appropriate carton flow solution:

-1. Picking methods: First, you want to identify the types of picks you need to accommodate in your carton flow system.
-While your primary focus will be on split case (each) and/or full case picks, analyzing your full and partial pallet picks will help you determine if you need to integrate pallet picks above or below your carton flow system.
+- Picking methods: First, you want to identify the types of picks you need to accommodate in your carton flow system.
+While your primary focus will be on split case, otherwise known as each picking, and/or full case picks, analyzing your full and partial pallet picks will help you determine if you need to integrate pallet picks above or below your carton flow system.
 Picking methods can affect how many facings you need as well.

 Once you have a clear picture of the characteristics of your inventory and how orders will be picked, you’ll need to determine the throughput of your SKUs.